Yikes — I guess it’s not just glass baby bottles that are painted with Leaded paint these days!!!

 - Arsenic (As): 596 +/- 50 ppm

-Of course my husband was very disappointed that this thing he bought to relax and get away from his wife’s depressing daily grind of ferreting out heavy metal toxicants in consumer goods ironically turns out to be painted with Lead paint!
+Of course, my husband was very disappointed that this thing he bought to relax and get away from his wife’s depressing daily grind of ferreting out heavy metal toxicants in consumer goods ironically turned out to be painted with Lead paint!

-This stuff doesn’t have to be hard, but most manufactures of quality glass items actually HAVE NO IDEA that the paint used for their decorations and logos may be high in potent neurotoxicants (like Lead, Cadmium and Arsenic).
+This stuff doesn’t have to be hard, but most manufacturers of quality glass items actually HAVE NO IDEA that the paint used for their decorations and logos may be high in potent neurotoxicants (like Lead, Cadmium, and Arsenic).

-As always, please let me know if you have any questions.
+As always, please let me know if you have any questions and I will do my best to answer them personally as soon as I have a moment.

-Here’s another post I wrote about “safe smoking” when it comes to concerns for toxicants like Lead, Cadmium, Arsenic and others.
+- Here’s another article about “safe smoking” when it comes to concerns about toxicants (heavy metals) like Lead, Cadmium, Arsenic, and others.

-Here are other examples of borosilicate glass items that I have tested.
+- Here are more articles with test results for other borosilicate glass items we have tested.

 #LeadSafeMama